Sometimes you think everything’s been taken care of.

 “They said the meeting might take a half hour.
 That means you’ll be late to that class.
 In fact, you’ll miss about half of it.
 Will that be a problem?
 Are you scheduled to take a test in that class?”

 “No. We’ll be working on our websites, and mine is finished.
 I planned to start the next project today.
-So being late isn’t a problem.
+So being late to that class isn’t a problem.
 I’ll get a permission slip for being late, won’t I?”

 “Of course.
-You know where to go in the administration office?”
+You know where small conference room is in the administration office?”

 “Talk to the receptionist after you enter the office.
-She will know that you are coming and will direct you to the small conference room.”
+She will know that you are coming and will direct you.”

 “Do you know what these men are going to talk to you about?”
 She looked concerned, like it might be a problem.

 Jeremy nodded.
 “Yes, I know what it is.
-I know the man who was restrained in the cafeteria and arrested.
+I know the man who was restrained in the cafeteria then arrested by the Walnut Creek police.
 He’s probably in trouble with the ATF, the Bureau of Alcohol, Tobacco, Firearms and Explosives.
 I’m not in any trouble.
 They must want me to talk to them about Leonard Rivers.
 That’s the name of the man they arrested today.”

 “Alright.
 Go finish your test and when you are ready, go to the administration office.
 Good luck on your test.”
 She smiled, turned and left.